14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 If you’re a lover of jazz, Shinjuku Pit Inn is one of the must-do activities in Shinjuku.
 Japan has a vibrant jazz music scene, and Pit Inn is one of the most interesting places to go in Tokyo to see accomplished jazz musicians strut their stuff.

-The bar is more than fifty years old and carries an old Jazz club ambience, accentuated by posters and dimmed lights.
+The bar is more than fifty years old and carries the ambiance of an old jazz club, accentuated by posters and dimmed lights.
 Most visitors are serious jazz fans, so the show won’t be interrupted by idle chit-chat.

-There’s a show every night at eight, and the musicians will entertain you until about ten thirty.
-You’ll pay an entrance fee of three thousand yen, but it includes your first drink.
+There’s a show every night at eight, and the musicians entertain until about ten thirty.
+The entrance fee is three thousand yen, but it includes your first drink.

 Check the website (in English) to see who’s playing.